yikwid/yikwid-browser-settings/.gitlab/issue_templates/Default.md

 <!--

-if you ignore the pre-requisites and the template the issue might be closed. suggestions are appreciated in the form of merge requests or alternatively well documented issues.
+if you ignore the pre-requisites and the template the issue might be closed. issues that have the `provide info` label need user input or they will be quarantined after a week, and closed after ten days.

+suggestions are appreciated in the form of merge requests or alternatively well documented issues.

 make sure you are in the right repository: